iworshipNicki/GoonToNicki/README.md

 1. Right click the link below and click "save as".
 2. Save it somewhere.
 3. Find it in your files and double-click it to open it in a browser.
+4. Hit F11 for fullscreen.
-4. (Tested in Firefox, might work in other browsers)
+5. (Tested in Firefox, might work in other browsers)

 [https://raw.githubusercontent.com/GoonItUpNow/slideItUpNow/main/index.html](https://raw.githubusercontent.com/GoonItUpNow/slideItUpNow/main/index.html)